 Visit the resident birds, which are permanently injured and unable to survive in the wild.
 They have been rehabbed and primarily serve as educational ambassadors for environmental education purposes as they have an impact on how people view wildlife.
-The public can “Meet a Raptor” up close for free every Wednesday and Friday at 4pm.
+The public can “Meet a Raptor” up close for free every Sunday at 2:30p.m.
 There are two outdoor viewing enclosures as well that house a red-shouldered and red-tailed hawk, plus another enclosure that rotates residents like the turkey vulture or great horned owl.